petrushchako/Kubernetes/LearnKubernetesByDoing/README.md

 - Create the ClusterRole:

+    > Define Necessary Permissions in the ClusterRole: Make sure that the ClusterRole you've created grants the necessary permissions that your Pods require.
+This involves specifying the appropriate verbs (e.g., get, list, create, delete) for the relevant Kubernetes API resources (e.g., pods, services, deployments) within the rules section of the ClusterRole manifest.

     `kubectl create clusterrole pv-reader --verb=get,list --resource=persistentvolumes`

 - Create the ClusterRoleBinding:

+    > Bind the ClusterRole to ServiceAccounts or Users: Use a ClusterRoleBinding or RoleBinding to bind the ClusterRole to the appropriate ServiceAccounts or Users.
+If you've created a ClusterRole and a ClusterRoleBinding, ensure that the subjects section of the ClusterRoleBinding includes the ServiceAccounts or Users that your Pods will be running as.

     `kubectl create clusterrolebinding pv-test --clusterrole=pv-reader --serviceaccount=web:default`